 In August 2019, it was announced that the Council had been successful with its bid, receiving £218 million to take forward the plans, alongside £99million to take forward the A120-A133 Link Road and Rapid Transit System project.

 You can find out more by viewing our bid summaries.

-You can download the scheme information brochure (published in 2020) from the documents section below.
+You can download a scheme information brochure, published in 2020, from the documents section below.

-Previous consultation information can be found via this link.
+Previous consultation information can also be found via this link.

 Chelmsford North East Bypass and Beaulieu Station brochure - Audio read-through (narrated by Chelmsford Talking Newspaper) - 12MB